nitrictech/docs/docs/reference/nodejs/v0/api/api.md

 ---
 title: Node.js - api()
-description: Create APIs with the Nitric Node.js SDK
+description: Reference for Nitric's Node.js library - Create APIs with the Nitric Node.js SDK
 ---

 Creates a new HTTP API.